Learn German with Videos: 10 Uber Useful YouTube Clips to Learn How to Speak German

 Why It’s So Useful to Learn German with Videos

-Using YouTube to work on your German skills might not be the most obvious choice.
+Using YouTube to work on your German language skills might not be the most obvious choice.

 You’re probably more used to flashcards, dictionaries, and textbooks, especially if you’ve studied German in a classroom setting.

-Of course, like many learners, you’ve probably tried improving your German vocabulary by watching German TV or German films—these are awesome ways to expand your German knowledge.
-But if you’re a brand-new student, watching an entire movie in German might be a bit intimidating.
+Of course, like many learners, you’ve probably tried to learn German vocabulary by watching German TV or German films—these are awesome ways to expand your German knowledge.
+But if you’re a brand-new German student, watching an entire movie in German might be a bit intimidating.

 And, hey, we’re all busy.
 You might not always have extra time to set aside for TV or a film.

 The thing is that, no matter how many flashcards you learn or German exercises you do, simply listening to German is one of the absolute best things you can do to improve your speaking and comprehension abilities.

 Pepper your day with short German language YouTube videos here and there.
 Take five and 10 minutes breaks from work and study time to procrastinate with these German videos for students—I mean, you’re going to do it anyway, so why not do it all in German?
 Plus, the research shows that this type of regular, repeated practice really works.

 Little by little, you’ll find that your days are simply infused with German learning.
 Your brain will get accustomed to German input being a regular thing.
 Listening to German and thinking about German will become second nature to you.

 After living in Germany for only a few months, I realized that I understood way more than I had when I’d arrived—and this was without even really trying.
 Just hearing people around me speaking German, seeing German advertisements, signs, menus at Imbisse (fast food stands)… the constant exposure to German helped me retain new vocabulary.